Oghma-Infinium/Fahluaan/Documentation/ITEMS.md

 ### Paradise

 The Paradise set is based on 4thUnknown's [Mythic Dawn Armor](https://www.nexusmods.com/skyrimspecialedition/mods/84280) and is designed for Spellswords and Battlemages.
-The set can be obtained within the [Shrine of Mehrunes Dagon](https://en.uesp.net/wiki/Skyrim:Shrine_of_Mehrunes_Dagon).
+The set can be obtained within the [Shrine of Mehrunes Dagon](https://en.uesp.net/wiki/Skyrim:Shrine_of_Mehrunes_Dagon) or from [Vonos](https://en.uesp.net/wiki/Skyrim:Vonos).

  - **Visage of Paradise**: Your Magicka is increased by 50.
  - **Mantle of Paradise**: Your Stamina is increased by 50 and your Destruction spells cost 25% less.